infinum/eightshift-docs/website/docs/legacy/v5/basics/blocks-intro.md

 ### If I want to create a new block/component, what do I do?

-In your terminal, write `wp boilerplate use_block --name=example` and style that block however you seem fit.
+In your terminal, write `wp boilerplate blocks use-block --name=example` and style that block however you seem fit.

 ### How can I use your pre-made blocks?